Haufe-Lexware/wicked.haufe.io/doc/design-docs/oauth2-support.md

 After the usual scope negotiating (checking grants, trusted applications,...), the scopes endpoint (which has to be implemented by you) is called with the available profile (what would be returned by the `/profile` end point) and the authenticated user id, which lets you change or add scopes (e.g. licenses) to the authenticated scope programmatically.

+Any scopes which were present before (either because the application is trusted or because it requested and was granted scopes by the end user) will be merged with these scopes.

+**Important**: All scopes which are added to the token/grant also need to be registered with the API, otherwise the API Gateway will reject creating such an authenticated scope.

 ## Enabling custom authorization servers (like before)

 It is also possibly to create fully custom authoriazation servers (like before) in addition to the wicked default authorization server (which as of wicked 1.0 **always** has to be part of the deployment of wicked).